Rangers Charity Foundation

 - Social inclusion

-- Tolerance and understanding of the beliefs of all sectors of the community
+- Tolerance and understanding of the believes of all community sectors

 - Health and well-being